giantswarm/releases/aws/v20.1.2/README.md

 ### cert-manager [3.7.7](https://github.com/giantswarm/cert-manager-app/releases/tag/v3.7.7)

 #### Changed
-- Changed the way registry is being parsed in helm templates
+- Changed the way the registry is being parsed in helm templates
 - Enable VPA by default for CA injector